Dare to be Different

 - In combination with the planned Epoch project, users will be able to run Gulden nodes on the most modest hardware until far into the future.

-- Improved transaction scripting system with which PoW² and SegSig code could be implemented as cleanly as possible.
+- Improved transaction scripting system, see below, with which PoW² and SegSig code could be implemented as cleanly as possible.

 Sonic is a technology introduced in 2018 that reduces the initial synchronization time when installing the desktop wallet.
 Previously it took up to four hours to fetch the entire blockchain.
 With Sonic, this has been brought under the hour.
 An enormous improvement, which makes the user-friendliness a lot better.
 In addition, the mobile wallets have also had a speed upgrade.
 When you open the app, it will be up to date in a few seconds.